 Constructed decks must contain a minimum of sixty cards.
 There is no maximum deck size.
-If a player chooses to use a sideboard, it must contain exactly fifteen cards.
+If a player chooses to use a sideboard, it may not contain more than fifteen cards.

 With the exception of cards with the basic supertype or cards with text that specifies otherwise, a player's combined deck and sideboard may not contain more than four of any individual card, based on its English card title.